acsauk/CV/README.md

 I have gained a solid foundation in full stack object orientated programming and practice leading industry standards such as Test Driven Development (TDD), working as part of an Agile team and following SOLID principals when writing code.

-Specifically I have experience of working in Ruby, PHP and Javascript developing apps in Ruby-on-Rails, React.js and at Command Line Interface level with a focus on maintainable DRY code.
+Specifically I have experience of working in Ruby, Apex, PHP and Javascript developing apps in Ruby-on-Rails, React.js, Salesforce and at Command Line Interface level with a focus on maintainable DRY code.

 ##### Project Examples
 | Project | Size of team | Description | Technologies |